btrieger/Queries-with-Elasticsearch-and-Kibana/README.md

 Adding many `queries` under the `should clause` did not reduce the number of hits(207).
 However, it favored documents that match the `queries` in the `should clause` and improved the precision of top search results.

 ![image](https://user-images.githubusercontent.com/60980933/108548611-51a8f980-72a9-11eb-8310-0fe14286e437.png)

+## Reference
+[Beginner's Crash Course to Elastic Stack Table of Contents](https://github.com/LisaHJung/Beginners-Crash-Course-to-the-Elastic-Stack-Series) This workshop is part 3 of the Beginner's Crash Course to Elastic Stack series.
+Check out this table contents to access all the workshops in the series thus far.
+This table will continue to get updated as more workshops in the series are released!